Non-Gaussian Geostatistical Modeling using (skew) t Processes: A stochastic process with marginal distribution

+where $\circ$ denotes the Schur product vector.
 The following Theorem gives the pdf of $\bm{Y}^*_{\nu;ij}$ in terms of the Appell function $F_4$.
 It can be viewed as a generalization of the generalized bivariate $t$ distribution proposed in \cite{miller1968}.
-The proof has been deferred to the Appendix.

 \begin{theo} Let $Y^*_{\nu}$, $\nu>2$ be a standard $t$ process with underlying correlation $\rho(\bm{h})$.
 Then: \begin{footnotesize}

 \end{footnotesize} where $l_{ij}=[(y_i^2+\nu)(y_j^2+\nu)]$. \end{theo}